HarshKapadia2/networking/tls.md

 - Advanced Encryption Standard (AES) is a type of a Private/Symmetric/Secret Key Cryptography.
 - The shared secret from Diffie-Hellman is used to derive a key.
-- Provides encryption for the data being shared between
+- Provides encryption for the data being shared between the two communicating machines.

 ### SHA256

+- Hashing algo which is a part of the Secure Hashing Algorithm family.
+(SHA2 to be specific.)
+- Used wherever needed, for eg, to derive a key from the shared scret, in [MAC](https://www.youtube.com/watch?v=wlSG3pEiQdc), etc.

 ## Resources